Sofiya Qureshi

-Sofiya Qureshi is a senior officer in the Indian Army, currently holding the rank of colonel.
+Colonel Sofiya Qureshi, VSM is a senior officer in the Indian Army.
 She is notable for being the first woman to lead an Indian contingent in a United Nations peacekeeping mission and she gained national attention for her role during the 2025 India–Pakistan conflict.

 Early life and education

 Sofiya Qureshi was born in Vadodara to Mohammad Qureshi and Amina Qureshi.
 She earned a degree in biotechnology at the Maharaja Sayajirao University of Baroda.